astropy/astropy/docs/table/operations.rst

 ^^^^^^^^^^^^^^^^^^^^^

-The |Table| class supports stacking tables horizontally (in the column-wise direction) with the `~astropy.table.operations.hstack` function.
+The |Table| class supports stacking tables horizontally (in the column-wise direction) with the `~astropy.table.hstack` function.
 It corresponds roughly to the `numpy.hstack` function.

 For example, suppose one has the following two tables::